What is a bland diet?

 - Gastric ulcers

-There are several recommendations for bland diets, but the main goal is soft, easily digestible, low in fat and fibre, be made up of one type of protein.
+There are several recommendations for bland diets, but the main goal is soft, easily digestible food that is low in fat and fiber.
+It should consist of one type of protein.
 The purpose of a bland diet is to ensure continued nutrition while giving your cat’s gastrointestinal tract a chance to rest and heal.

 Most of these recipes consist of a protein source and a carbohydrate.
 The ratio should be one part protein to two parts carb.